netlify/gotrue-js/README.md

 ### Get a JWT token

-This function retrieves a JWT token from a currently logged in user
+This function retrieves a JWT token from a currently logged in user.

 `user.jwt(forceRefresh)`

+**When to call `.jwt()`:** Call this method before making authenticated API requests to your backend.
+The method automatically refreshes the token if it's expired (tokens expire after 1 hour by default), so you don't need to manually track expiration.
+Pass `true` to force a refresh even if the token hasn't expired.

 Example usage: